 Planning: To plan a cold storage shipment, both the shipper and the receiver must work seamlessly to ensure the correct equipment is used to transport the goods to its correct destination.
 Some of the biggest problems and obstacles exist while shipping internationally, where products require being moved from one shipping container to another.
 Carriers are required to ensure their shipments comply with all safety standards and regulations to reduce waste, and bacteria growth, and ensure timely delivery.

 Loading: Most carriers maintain cold-storage depots that allow them to keep products stored at the correct temperature.
-Once the shipment is ready to be transported, carriers must work quickly to load the cargo onto temperature-controlled containers.
+Furthermore, once the shipment is ready to be transported, carriers must work quickly to load the cargo.

 Traveling With Freight: The cold supply chain needs to move both quickly and efficiently.
-Even with the advances in storage containers and safety procedures, the longer the products spend in transit the higher chance of something going wrong.
+Even with safety procedures, the longer the products spend in transit the higher chance of something going wrong.
 Shipping delays can spell disaster for most products.

 DOT and FDA requirements also ensure that carriers maintain temperature control logs to document the temperature of their cargo containers – in most cases every hour.
 If a carrier is pulled over by a police officer and they do not have an accurate temperature log, they may be fined and their commercial shipping license may be suspended.